HunterGhost27/Stats-Configurator/README.md

 ### Mod-Integration

 While primarily created for end-users, the mod doesn't actually care where it gets the json config-file.
 This means other mods can send serialized json configs to the stats configurator for stat-overrides.
 This functionality exists because I wanted to create MCMs for my other mods but technically any mod-maker can use this if they wish.
-You can use this for more than just MCMs though, for example you could create logic for AP-Cost reduction with the number of attribute points in a skill like DOS1.
+You can use this for more than just MCMs though, for example you could create logic for AP-Cost reduction with the number of attribute points in a skill like DOS1 and send the serialized json for configuration.

 The mod also comes with a dynamic-quick-menu that can create basic MCMs for you!
-You need just register your mod with a `Global Flag` to listen for and create a `Database` with the stats you want the MCM for.
+You need just register your mod with a `Global Flag` to listen for and create a `Database` with the stats that you want the MCM for.
 Done.
 Your mod now has a basic MCM.
 It'll launch whenever that flag is set.

-For proper documentation, please visit [Mod-Integration](Documentation/Extensive-Documentation.md#ModIntegration).
+For proper documentation, please visit [Mod-Integration](Documentation/Extensive-Documentation.md#Mod-Integration).

 ### Console-Commands

-The mod comes with a suite of [console-commands](Documentation/Extensive-Documentation.md#Diagnostics) for a variety of purposes.
+The mod comes with a suite of [console-commands](Documentation/Extensive-Documentation.md#Diagnostics) for you to use.
 Here are some examples:

 * `!S7_Config AddSkill Projectile_Fireball` --- Adds Fireball skill to all clients.
 * `!S7_Config RemoveSkill Projectile_Fireball Host` --- Removes Fireball from the host character.